- On This Page

 - Shoulder and other upper-body injuries, including a broken collar bone

-- Head and brain injuries, including concussions.
+- Head and brain injuries, including concussions and traumatic brain injury

 Not every slip and fall results in a claim for compensation.
 This is why it is crucial for an attorney to carefully review your case.
 Three key issues in slip and fall cases in Virginia are:

 - What was your status as a visitor?
 Your status determines the duty that was owed to you by the property owner.
 Under Virginia law, the highest level of care is owed to “invitees.”
 These are visitors who are invited to an owner’s premises for the owner’s business purposes or for a reason for which the property is generally held open to the public.
 A customer in a store is considered to be an invitee.
 As an invitee, a property owes you a duty to use reasonable care to make the premises safe and warn you about any hidden dangers.
 If you were on the property with the owner’s permission but for your own benefit (not the owner’s benefit), then you would be considered a “licensee.”
 The owner would owe a lesser duty of care to you.
 If you were on the property without permission, you would be a “trespasser.”
 The only duty owed to you by the owner would be to refrain from intentionally or wantonly harming you.
 Of course, if you go outside the scope of property owner’s permission – for instance, you are a customer in a store who wanders out of the shopping aisles and into a restricted area – then you could lose your status as an invitee.